g-etorri/articles/jncie-self-study/general-sys-features/1-initial-sys-configs.md

 Toma (BR moment), now it works!!!

 Now we’re going to configure the DNS and NTP servers on all our routers.
+For DNS, I created a simple list of domains based on the routers’ interface names just to make life easier.
-We also need to set the correct time zone.
-For the NTP server, let’s use MD5 authentication, and the key will be l4b-ntp:
+For the NTP server, let’s use MD5 authentication, and the key will be l4b-ntp.
+We also need to set the correct time zone:
 ```
 set system name-server 10.71.0.253
 set system time-zone America/Sao_Paulo